 In 1995 Mr. Baker added a third “kitchen” to the winning Baker’s mix.
-Acknowledging the special character of the Loma Linda community with the predominance of Seventh Day Adventists, who are largely vegetarian, he introduced an array of non-meat selections, including the Boca Burger – calling it the Loma Linda Kitchen menu, as at the time it was only available at the Loma Linda location.
-The special menu is now available at twenty-one Baker’s locations and is called simply, “The Vegetarian Kitchen.”
+Acknowledging the special character of the Loma Linda community with the predominance of a largely vegetarian population, he introduced an array of non-meat selections.
+He called it the Loma Linda Kitchen menu, as at the time it was only available at the Loma Linda location.
+The special menu is now available at 21 Baker’s locations.

-organizations, from the Dave Stockton Coyote Classic to many local high school athletic programs.
-Baker’s also supports the University of Redlands, California State University, San Bernardino and the University of California, Riverside as well as the “Run through Redlands,” and the “Fontana Days’ Run.”
-In 2006 Mr. Baker, who lived in Muscoy as a boy, donated a parcel of land he owned in the unincorporated part of San Bernardino known as Muscoy to the County of San Bernardino with the instruction that it must be used to benefit the community.
+Mr. Baker believed in serving his community, while expanding his concept and making a difference for the appreciative patrons of Baker’s Drive-Thru.
+For years, Baker’s has participated in many philanthropic causes, including raising well over 3 million dollars for Easterseals of Southern California, the favorite charity of its founder, with its annual Safe Halloween Coupon Book campaign.
+Baker’s has also been supportive of Children’s Fund, many high school athletic programs and they support many local universities.
+In 2006, Mr. Baker donated a parcel of land he owned in the unincorporated area of Muscoy, in San Bernardino where he lived as a boy.
+It was given to the County of San Bernardino with the instruction that it must be used to benefit the community.
 In May 2013, the Baker Family Learning Center officially opened as part of the SB County Library System.
 The center is home to a public library and a pre-school.
 It is the first public service project in the community of Muscoy and we couldn’t be more proud that Mr. Baker’s legacy will live on in the community he grew up in and loved.

 Mr. Baker and his beloved wife Carol have left a long lasting mark on the Inland Empire.
 Their legacy of community service and community love will continue to shine for many years to come.